jaideepkekre/Calabash-Android/README.md

 Calabash-Android
 ================

-A guide to Calabash Testing
+A evolving guide to Calabash Testing